kodi-community-addons/script.skin.helper.service/README.md

 If you want to provide that list yourself, create a file "colors.xml" in skin\extras\colors\colors.xml See the default colors file in the script's location, subfolder resources\colors

+Additional use cases of the color picker:
+If you want to set a Window(home) Property instead of a skin settings:
+RunScript(script.skin.helper.service,action=colorpicker,winproperty=XXX)

+If you want to use the color picket to store the color in a shortcut-property from the skinshortcuts script, include a button in your script-skinshortcuts.xml and execute this action:
+RunScript(script.skin.helper.service,action=colorpicker,shortcutproperty=XXX)

 ________________________________________________________________________________________________________